Dewa Mountains

 Dewa Mountains (出羽山地) is a mountain range that runs north and south on the west side of the Tohoku region of Japan.
 The mountain range spans Aomori, Akita, and Yamagata prefectures.
-The highest peak of the mountain range is Mount Chokai (2,236m).
+The Dewa Mountains are split into several sub-ranges by the Yoneshiro River, the Omono River and the Mogami River.
+These sub-ranges include the Shirakami Mountains, the Tahei Mountains, The Choki Mountains, and the Chotake Mountains.The highest peak of the mountain range is Mount Chokai (2,236m).

+Flora and fauna

+The Dewa Mountains are predominately covered with Beech forest.
+In particular the Shirakawa mountains (Shirakawa-Sanchi) contain the last area of virgin Siebold’s beech forest - the remnants of a forest which once covered most of northern Japan.
+In 1993 this forest became one of the first areas in Japan listed as a UNESCO World Heritage Site.

+Dewa mountains in culture

 The range is the focal point for the Akinomine (秋の嶺 "peak of autumn") ritual, which is observed by the Mount Haguro lineage of Shugendō.